Rabbit Seasoning

 Rabbit Seasoning is a 1952 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones.
 Released on September 20, 1952, the short stars Bugs Bunny, Daffy Duck and Elmer Fudd.

 It is the sequel to the previous year's Rabbit Fire, and the second in the "hunting trilogy" directed by Jones and written by Michael Maltese (the only major difference in format between them is that Rabbit Fire takes place during the spring, while Rabbit Seasoning takes place in the autumn.
 The third cartoon, Duck!
 Rabbit, Duck!, takes place in the winter).
-The short was produced by Edward Selzer for Warner Bros.
+The short was produced by Eddie Selzer for Warner Bros.
 Cartoons, Inc., and is the first WB cartoon on which layout artist Maurice Noble received credit.

 It is considered to be among Jones' best and most important films.
 In Jerry Beck's 1994 book The 50 Greatest Cartoons, Rabbit Seasoning is listed at number 30.